 Greek Christmas Traditions

 Holiday traditions not only vary from country to country but even within a country, from region to region.
-When taking a look at Greece for example, the country with over 200 islands, the Cycladic cluster share their own take on Christmas traditions.
-Some are tasty, some are superstitious, others are plain weird while others are fun.
-They are all interesting though!
+When taking a look at Greece for example, the country with over 200 islands, every one of them has unique rituals and customs.

 Tasty holiday traditions

 In every Greek household, it’s more than common to have homemade Christmas treats.
 These can vary from the traditional Greek Christmas cookies to specialties unique to each island.

 When it comes to cookies, the tradition is split between two distinct flavors, both of which usually pose a dilemma (at least for me!)

 How about both, please?